 Title: I Can Read Music, By Martin, Joanne, Published by Summy-Birchard Inc.

-This four-volume series for violin in the classroom or private studio settings.
-It provides rote-training students with an introduction to music notation.
+This four-volume series for violin may be used in the classroom or private studio settings.
+It provides rote-trained students with an introduction to music notation.
 Each volume progresses in difficulty.
 Volume 4 introduces shifting and upper position work.